d3kryption/narrative-documentation/docs/navigator/index.md

 ## Purchase

-You can download [Narrative Navigator here](https://www.unrealengine.com/marketplace/en-US/product/narrative-navigator-maps-compasses-waypoints) from the Epic Marketplace.
+You can download [Narrative Navigator here](https://www.unrealengine.com/marketplace/en-US/product/narrative-navigator-maps-compasses-waypoints) from the Fab Marketplace.